appunite/laptop/README.md

 Laptop
 ======

-Laptop is a script to set up an OS X laptop for Rails development.
+Laptop is a script to set up an OS X laptop for iOS development.

 Requirements
 ------------